suraj-insights/Residential-Township-Management-System/README.md

 # 🏙️ Residential Township Management System

-A comprehensive platform designed to automate and manage all core operations of a residential society, from resident onboarding to complaint tracking, visitor management, billing, and communication.
+A comprehensive platform designed to automate and manage all core operations of a residential society, from resident onboarding to complaint tracking, visitor management, billing and communication.

----

-## 👤 Role: Business Analyst

-- Gathered and analyzed requirements from stakeholders
-- Created BRD, FRD, and URD with detailed specifications
-- Defined epics and user stories using JIRA
-- Designed wireframes and user journey flows
-- Coordinated with development and QA during sprints
-- Created RTM and supported UAT

 ---